Tadpole Academy Swim School © 2013

 STROKE IMPROVEMENT/RED CROSS LEVEL 4 (ages 5 and up) $210 When your big kid can swim 25 yds of freestyle and backstroke, they are ready for our stroke improvement course.
 Swimmers will continue to work on rotary breathing, freestyle, backstroke, and breaststroke.
 They will also be introduced to the elementary backstroke, sidestroke, turning at wall, treading water with modified scissors, and diving in kneeling position.

 PRIVATE LESSONS We do not offer any private lessons at this time.
 We do not offer any small group lessons at private residences.
-Statistically, children perform much better in group settings so we've chosen to focus our efforts on this so as to reach and therefore save more children.
+Statistically, children perform much better in group settings so we've chosen to focus our efforts here so as to reach and therefore save more children.

 OUR MAIN POOL AND CLASS NUMBERS Our main location is at NewSong Methodist Church of Prairieville in our heated pool.
 Pool temps are kept between 86 and 90 degrees depending on air temperature.
 Some of the pools we have in outlying areas are heated, some not.
 Lessons in non-heated pools will be scheduled for late May, June, or July.
+Keep in mind, we cannot control the weather so refunds will not be given in the case cold water.
 Each class usually has a maximum of 8 students but occasionally, an extra student or two may join the class if their session was cancelled for some reason.
 If there are more than 5 students, an assistant will be in the pool with the lead instructor.